 The stay order against the inquiry has continued to extend on consecutive dates of hearing and the culprits, who include revenue officials and some senior bureaucrats, are at large.

-Meanwhile, the assistant advocate general Punjab, Rashid Hafeez, has admitted before the court that the merger was illegal as the RECHS administrator Col (retd) Abdullah Siddique was appointed for 90 days with an extension of 60 days to deal with the day-to-day affairs of society and he was not competent to decide the merger and to sign the merger agreement
+Meanwhile, the assistant advocate general Punjab, Rashid Hafeez, has admitted before the court that the merger was illegal as the RECHS administrator Col (retd) Abdullah Siddique was appointed for 90 days with an extension of 60 days to deal with the day-to-day affairs of society and he was not competent to decide the merger and to sign the merger agreement as well.

 When Dawn contacted Qaiser Qadeer Qureshi, legal adviser of Bahria Town, he claimed that at the time of RECHS-Bahria Town merger, the total claimants in the housing society were 1,950.